 The Farmington River

 The Upper Farmington River is a gem located in the northwest corner of Connecticut.
-The Wild and Scenic section stretches from just below the Goodwin Dam to the New Hartford/Canton town line bordering Route 44.
+The Wild & Scenic section stretches from just below the Goodwin Dam to the Nepaug River confluence in Canton.

-People come from all over to enjoy the Farmington's scenic beauty and recreational opportunities.
+People come from all over to enjoy the Farmington River's scenic beauty and recreational opportunities.
 Since certain water flows are required to be maintained year-round, and the water comes from the bottom of the dam, this stretch of river is one of the premier fishing destinations in New England.

 Background on the National Wild & Scenic Designation

 Congress established the National Wild and Scenic Rivers System in 1968 to protect certain outstanding rivers from the harmful effects of new federal projects, such as dams, hydroelectric facilities, bank armoring and bridges.
 To be considered "wild and scenic," a river (or river segment) must be free-flowing and have at least one outstandingly remarkable natural, cultural, or recreational feature.
-As of 2015, the National Wild and Scenic Rivers System included 208 river segments covering about 12,708.8 miles.
-Of all those rivers, several are located in New England including: the Allagash in Maine; the Wildcat and Lamprey in New Hampshire; the Westfield in Massachusetts; the Sudbury, Assabet and Concord and Taunton Rivers in eastern Massachusetts, the Farmington and the Eight Mile Rivers in CT and the Missisquoi River in VT.
+As of March 2019, the National Wild and Scenic Rivers System included 226 river segments in 41 states and the Commonwealth of Puerto Rico, covering 13,413 river miles.
+To put that in perspective, note that this number is less than one half of one percent of the nationa's rivers.
+Of all those rivers, several are located in New England:

 Why the Farmington River?

-Local interest in special protections for the Farmington River began in the early 1980's when the Metropolitan District Commission (MDC), the utility supplying water to about 400,000 people of the greater Hartford area, proposed a diversion from existing water supply and multiple-use reservoirs on the West Branch to augment their supply.
-Local residents and town officials and the Farmington River Watershed Association (FRWA) expressed concern that the proposed withdrawal would impair the natural resources, and recreational and scenic values of the river.
+Local interest in special protections for the Farmington River began in the early 1980's when the Metropolitan District Commission (MDC), the utility supplying water to (at the time) about 400,000 people of the greater Hartford area, proposed a diversion from existing water supply and multiple-use reservoirs on the West Branch to augment their supply.
+Local residents, town officials, and the Farmington River Watershed Association (FRWA) expressed concern that the proposed withdrawal would impair the natural resources and recreational and scenic values of the river.
 Although the proposal was rejected in a 1981 referendum of MDC member towns, concern about the project lingered in the Farmington Valley.
 At the same time, many residents were becoming alarmed at the increasing rate of development along the river's banks and the threat that shoreline development would pose to the natural integrity of the river.